Choosing A Local Web Designer

 How to select the right company?

-Look at how long they've been trading, as often you will find a lot of freelancers working from there bedroom while doing another job.
-If there a limited company have have a VAT number you will be pretty sure they will be working the normal office hours rather than evenings.
+Look at how long they've been trading, as often you will find a lot of freelancers working from their bedroom while doing another job.
+If their a limited company have have a VAT number you will be pretty sure they will be working the normal office hours rather than evenings.

 Look at the portfolio and ask the company for contact details of their clients as if there excellent at what they do they should have a problem with you calling their clients to find out what kind of experience they had.